b-vitamins/mfcl/docs/sweeps.md

 ## Testing

 `pytest tests/test_sweep.py` exercises the end-to-end harness using a dry-run stub that writes deterministic telemetry files.
-The test validates parameter expansion, manifest bookkeeping, and Markdown column coverage.
+Complementary coverage in `tests/integration/test_sweep.py` ensures multi-node grid options are parsed into the expected launcher arguments and environment variables.